vespa-engine/sample-apps/transformers/README.md

 This application uses [phased ranking](https://docs.vespa.ai/en/phased-ranking.html), first a set of candidate documents are retrieved using [WAND](https://docs.vespa.ai/en/using-wand-with-vespa.html) and the first phase ranking is using [BM25](https://docs.vespa.ai/en/reference/bm25.html).
 The top-k ranking documents from the first phase is re-ranked using the Transformer model.
+The latter is performed at the new [global phase](https://docs.vespa.ai/en/phased-ranking.html#global-phase) on the stateless container.

 ## Requirements: